 At the conclusion of each student’s semester, the University will recognize those students who have successfully completed a minimum of 12 graded credits within a single semester (full time).
 Students who earn a semester grade point average of 3.50-3.99 will be named to the Dean’s List, while those achieving a semester grade point average of 4.0 will be named to the President’s List.
 The students who achieve the Dean’s List or President’s List criteria will receive a notification at the time of qualification.
 Spring semester recipients will be recognized in the Journey Magazine published by Grace Christian University once per year.

-The purpose of Academic Probation is not to punish, but rather provide the resources to empower the student to become academically successful and to make positive progress toward graduation.
-Students who remain on Academic Probation for two consecutive semesters and fail to obtain both the semester and cumulative GPA requirements specified will be Academically Suspended.
+The purpose of Academic Probation to provide resources that will empower the student to become academically successful and to make positive progress toward graduation.
+Students are expected to earn a minimum GPA of 2.0 during their probationary semester, which will result in a return to Good Standing.

-Undergraduate Students: Any On Campus student who is placed on Academic Probation will be required to limit the credits in the probationary semester to no more than 14, and to enroll in the GEN 100 or GEN 120 Academic Success Program.
+On Campus students who are placed on Academic Probation will be required to limit the credits in the probationary semester to no more than 14, and to enroll in the GEN 100 or GEN 120 Academic Success Program.
 Any exceptions are by the consent of the Associate Provost.
 The student’s eligibility for extracurricular activities may be restricted as determined by the Associate Provost.